quinetime/academic-paper-boilerplate/README.md

 The scripts that run pandoc include a parameter with reference to a bibtex file: e.g. `--bibliography TestBib.bib`.
 You can alternately put the bibliography file data in the YAML header and remove the '--bibliography' parameter from the command scripts.

+The csl file contains information about how citations should be formatted.
+A file for APA style is included; delete the csl index in the header to revert to the Chicago Style default.
+Other csl files can be downloaded [here](https://www.zotero.org/styles).

 ### NOCITE

 In the nocite file, add the following (replacing the citations as needed).
 This will include papers in the bibliography even if they are not cited in the text.
 (One writing strategy is to start by populating this list early with probable citations, then move them into the content as needed.)

 Make sure to add an empty line before the following code.

 ```
 ---